holographxyz/holograph/README.md

 ## Usage

-To deploy your first contract, you can use the following code snippet:
+To deploy your first contract, use the following code snippet:

 1. Set up your Holograph SDK configuration: